What is contributing to the popularity of natural gas?

 How long does the process take?

 Depending on the size of the project, the federal review and time needed for pipeline construction can vary.
 For the Constitution Pipeline, the company filed an application with the FERC in the June 2013.
-If approved by FERC, the company could begin construction as early as June 2014 and place the pipeline into service by spring 2015.
+If approved by FERC, the company could begin construction as early as the first quarter of 2015 and place the pipeline into service in late 2015 or 2016.

 Is this pipeline dependent upon hydraulic fracturing being allowed in the southern tier of New York?